pypa/pip/docs/html/user_guide.rst

         "pkg2",
     ]

-and installed with :ref:pip install like so:
+and installed with :ref:`pip install` like so:

 .. tab:: Unix/macOS